sankalpkotewar/openapi-validator/README.md

 3. Install the dependencies using `npm install`
 4. Build the command line tool by running `npm run link`.

+_If you installed the validator using `npm install -g ibm-openapi-validator`, you will need to run `npm uninstall -g ibm-openapi-validator` before running `npm run link`._

 ### Platform specific binaries
 It is possible to build platform specific binaries for Linux, MacOS, and Windows that do not depend on having node.js installed.